sta-c0000/tpconf_bin_xml/README.md

 # tpconf_bin_xml.py

-Simple command line utility to convert TP-Link TD-W9970 and TD-W9980 (_thanks to [d3dave](https://github.com/d3dave)_) modem router backup config files from binary to XML and back:
+Simple command line utility to convert TP-Link modem/router backup config files from binary to XML and back:
 - conf.bin ➡ decrypt, md5hash and uncompress ➡ conf.xml
 - conf.xml ➡ compress, md5hash and encrypt ➡ conf.bin

+*Should work for TP-Link models: TD-W8970, TD-W8980, TD-W9970, TD-W9980 (thanks d3dave), Archer VR900, C2 and C20.*<br>
-*May or may not work with other TP-Link modem / routers (not tested)*
+*May or may not work with other TP-Link modem/routers, newer firmwares.*

 ## Getting Started